sunfounder/kepler-kit/docs/source/video_course/lesson13.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 13:  User Specified RGB LED Colors Using Micropython
+Lesson 13:  User Specified RGB LED Colors Using Micropython
 ==========================================================================

 This tutorial covers controlling an RGB LED using the SunFounder Kepler Kit and Raspberry Pi Pico W: